FAA-accepted course of instruction on modeling the thought process to pinpoint the decisions that give rise to maintenance errors.

 Human Factors Refresher

-FAA-accepted 8-hour course of condensed instruction on modeling the thought process to pinpoint the decisions that give rise to maintenance errors.
+FAA-accepted course of condensed instruction on modeling the thought process to pinpoint the decisions that give rise to maintenance errors.
 Revisit the benefits of GLOBALJET’s Human Factors course with this one-day class.

 This course is designed to refresh human factors basic training and re-qualify the aviation maintenance technician for certification of an aircraft type rating as required by the European Aviation Safety Agency, Canada’s Department of Transport, the Federal Aviation Administration, and other governmental type rating directives.
 It is also designed to familiarize other aviation-related maintenance support personnel with the elements of Human Factors.